sldownard/HTBAMIT/en/people/run-effective-one-on-one-meetings.md

 # Additional reading
 * Apodaca, M. (2020, March 17).
 How to Practice Active Listening (A Step-By-Step Guide).
 Retrieved from https://www.lifehack.org/833813/active-listening-skills
-  - This guide teaches you the basics about how and why to use active listening to build a rapport and really understand where people are coming from.